LuzieH/SocialMediaModel/SLURM.md

 we need to run julia on a node with

--t 1-0
+-t 30-0
--c 40
+-c 64
-to have a time limit of 1 day and 40 cores
+to have a time limit of 30 days and 64 cores

 this is possible on the big partition, i.e.
--p big
+--partition = big

 to run this from a bash shell use

-srun -p big -t 1-0 -c 40 --pty bash
+srun  --partition = big -t 30-0 -c 64 --pty bash

 what is the maximum time limit I can ask for? -t 30-0?